SCER-utv/ML-SDCC-queue-architecture-latest/readme-new.md

 ## System Capabilities & Operation Modes

 The system abstracts the complexity of distributed computing through a highly interactive CLI, empowering users to orchestrate the entire lifecycle of both **Classification** and **Regression** models.
-Rather than focusing on infrastructure management, users can directly leverage four distinct, high-level operation modes:
+Rather than focusing on infrastructure management, users can directly leverage five distinct, high-level operation modes:

 ### 1. Distributed Training (Training Only)
 Allows users to train large-scale Random Forest models across a distributed cluster of EC2 instances.
 Instead of being bottlenecked by a single machine's computational limits, the system horizontally parallelizes the workload.
 The result is a powerful, globally distributed model consisting of multiple independent `.joblib` sub-forests safely stored on S3, ready for future use.